Shipping container architecture: Examples

-Notable Companies in Container Architecture

-Hybrid Cargotecture Development (HCD), headquartered in Sri Lanka, is a leader in the field of containerized construction.
-Known for its eco-friendly approach, the company specializes in transforming upcycled shipping containers into luxury homes, chalets, offices, and resorts.
-With a focus on innovation and sustainability, HCD has pioneered hybrid designs that combine the durability of shipping containers with modern, high-end finishes.

-HCD has completed several notable projects within Sri Lanka, including containerized housing solutions for resorts and eco-tourism initiatives.
-The company has also expanded internationally, exporting container homes and offices to markets in Australia, the USA, Canada, and Germany.
-These projects highlight the versatility and global appeal of containerized housing, particularly for sustainable and fast-construction solutions.

-HCD continues to contribute to the container home industry by addressing housing and commercial needs while promoting environmental sustainability through the use of repurposed materials.

-Application in the Live Event & Entertainment Industry
+Application in the live events and entertainment

 In 2010, German architect and production designer Stefan Beese used six 12 m shipping containers to create a large viewing deck and VIP lounge area for the Voodoo Music Experience, New Orleans, as a substitute for typical grand stand scaffolding.
 The containers double as storage space for other festival components throughout the year.
 The two top containers are cantilevered 2.7 m on each side, creating two balconies that are prime viewing locations.
 Each container was perforated with cutouts spelling the word "VOODOO".

 Grand Stand and VIP Lounge made from Shipping Containers for the 2009 and 2010 Voodoo Music Experiences, City Park, New Orleans.

 In the United Kingdom, walls of containers filled with sand have been used as large sandbags to protect against flying debris from exploding ceramic insulators in electricity substations.

 In October 2013, two barges owned by Google with superstructures made out of shipping containers received media attention amid speculation about their purpose.